 NOTE: if you put down a deposit with your previous utility provider make sure to remember to request it back!

 Before you get to your new home, you might want to consider shopping for a new electricity or natural gas rate.
 If you are moving to a state with deregulated energy utilities than you might be able to save money with a supplier.
 Many suppliers will even allow you to pre-sign a contract for services that start a month or so later.
-Check out the top electricity rates near your new home by entering your zip code here.
+Check out the top electricity rates near your new home by clicking below.